BDC Hamburger Icon

 Removing user profiles

-Another common task when managing user profiles is removing them.
+Another common task when managing user profiles is removal.
 This is sometimes necessary because files can become corrupted.
 After removal, you need the user to log in again and recreate their profile.
 Sometimes, you might have the user log off and remove the C:Users<UserName> folder from the file system.
 Usually, this works, but sometimes it doesn’t.
 The problem with this technique is that it leaves some remnants behind.
 The proper way to do this — and the easier way — is to initiate a removal via WMI.

 Did You Know?Did you know

 Using PowerShell is often far more efficient than using System settings.
-Many programmers prefer to use PowerShell for system management tasks like installing Windows patches for that efficiency.
+Many programmers prefer to use PowerShell for system management tasks like installing Windows patches for efficiency.

 PowerShell user profiles